shupershuff/Diablo2RLoader/README.md

 - Set Text method: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389
 - Thanks to MoonUnit for contributing thoughts around converting plain text passwords to encrypted strings.
 - Thanks to never147 for contributing improvements for menu refresh and inputs.
 Huge QOL feature and allowed for more features to be implemented.
-- Thanks toTheGodOfPumpkin for Next TZ source
+- Thanks to TheGodOfPumpkin for Next TZ source.
+Full Chur!
 - Thanks to Shalzuth (https://d2rapi.fly.dev), Prowner (https://d2runewizard.com) and Teebling "Teebs" (https://diablo2.io) for providing their awesome respective API's for DClone status for you to choose from.
 - Thanks to https://ocr.space/OCRAPI for their free OCR API
 - Thanks to v2.jokeapi.dev and official-joke-api.appspot.com for API's providing top notch cringe for us to smirk at.
 - ChatGPT for helping with regex patterns.
 - Google.com for everything else.
+- Lastly big thanks to everyone that's messaged me with issues, ideas, performed testing, sent FG donations, or simply messaged to say thanks.
+It's awesome to be able to help out and bring some QOL to folks across the world :)
 <br>
 <br>
 Tags for Google SEO (maybe): Multiboxing, Multiboxes, multibox, multi-box, multi-boxing, multi-launcher, boxer, launcher, Shuper, d2loader, d2rloader, diabloloader, loader, D2r, Diablo 2: Resurrected, Diablo II: Resurrected, uber, dclone, youtube, DiabloII, powershell, process explorer, procexp, windows, battle.net, warriv, d2r Multi, d2r launcher, d2r loader, d2r multibox, chat Gem workinG as intended